au-summer/hyprtile/README.md

 1. Build the plugin using `make`
 1. Run `hyprctl plugin load /path/to/hyprtile.so`
 1. Set `"sort-by": "name"` in `"hyprland/workspaces"` waybar setting

+> Note: If when loading the plugin you get an error `[hyprtile] Version mismatch`, install the Hyprland headers that fits your Hyprland version.
+You can install them by cloning the official Hyprland repository, checkout to your corresponding version's commit, and run `sudo make installheaders`.

 ## Dispatchers